jeppevammenkristensen/auto-spectre/README.md

 ## Validation

-You can define validation by using the `Validator` property on the `AskAttribute` or by following the {PropertyName}Validator convention.
-Validation will only take effect on AskType normal.
+You can define validation by using the `Validator` property on the `TextPromptAttribute` or by following the {PropertyName}Validator convention.

 The method being pointed to should return a nullable string.
 If validation is succesfull `null` should be returned, otherwise the validation error text message should be returned.